ramyardaneshgar/THM-TCDUMP/README.md

 > **How many packets in traffic.pcap use the ICMP protocol?**

-ICMP (Internet Control Message Protocol) is used primarily for diagnostics and control messages, such as ping requests or destination unreachable errors.
-Using Tcpdump’s read mode (`-r`), we can replay the capture file and apply a protocol filter:
+ICMP traffic often reflects scanning activity, misconfigurations, or network diagnostics.
+To identify all ICMP packets, I read the capture file using the `-r` flag and filtered by protocol.
+Then I counted the results using `wc -l`:

 ```bash
 tcpdump -r traffic.pcap icmp | wc -l
 ```

-This command filters for ICMP protocol packets and uses `wc -l` to count the number of lines output, each corresponding to one packet.
-This provides a quantitative metric of ICMP traffic within the capture.
+Each line represented one ICMP packet.
+This gave me a precise packet count without loading the capture into a GUI tool.

 **Answer:** `26`